dawidkotarba/interview_questions/java.md

 - How to make a good key in Map?

 # JVM
+- How many thread simple program that prints "Hello world" to console has?
+- Java memory model.

 ## Garbage Collector
 - What is full/major/minor GC?
 How to avoid full GC?